elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-techniques-can-be-used-to-overcome-presentation-anxiety-and-engage-the-audience-effectively.md

 url: /learn/education-studies/questions/what-techniques-can-be-used-to-overcome-presentation-anxiety-and-engage-the-audience-effectively
 score: -1.0
 related_article1:
-    id: 160003
+    id: 160596
-    title: What are common barriers to critical thinking, and how can they be overcome?
+    title: >-
+        What role does educational psychology play in understanding student behavior and enhancing learning environments?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome
+    url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
 related_article2:
-    id: 159961
+    id: 160304
-    title: What are some effective note-making techniques, and how do they help in organizing information?
+    title: >-
+        What is metacognition, and why is it important for learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-notemaking-techniques-and-how-do-they-help-in-organizing-information
+    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-learning
 related_article3:
-    id: 159970
+    id: 159968
-    title: What techniques can be used to manage time and stress during exams?
+    title: >-
+        How can study groups be effectively organized to achieve group goals and assign roles?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-time-and-stress-during-exams
+    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals-and-assign-roles
 related_article4:
-    id: 159983
+    id: 160285
-    title: How does educational psychology contribute to understanding student behavior and enhancing learning environments?
+    title: >-
+        What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-educational-psychology-contribute-to-understanding-student-behavior-and-enhancing-learning-environments
+    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 related_article5:
-    id: 160283
+    id: 159963
-    title: Why are elective modules important, and how can they contribute to a student's education?
+    title: >-
+        What are active reading techniques, and how do they assist in identifying key information?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-elective-modules-important-and-how-can-they-contribute-to-a-students-education
+    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-assist-in-identifying-key-information
 ---

 &nbsp;